 FAQ

 Who is behind this effort?
-The effort is lead by a leadership team consisting of local mtb enthusiasts who have worked on improving trail access in the Bay Area for years.
+The trail is the brainchild of a head coach of a local school mountain biking team that is a member of the National Interscholastic Cycling Association (NICA).
+Advocacy efforts are being lead by a leadership team consisting of several other local mountain bike enthusiasts who have worked on improving trail access in the Bay Area for years.

 What is the history of this project?